communisaas/voter-protocol/README.md

 ## How it works

+A writer publishes an email message template onto the platform, directed at a decision-maker who is vetted by the community.

-Message sender enables verified read receipts & sends email through [communi.email](communi.email)
+A message sender enables verified read receipts & sends email through [communi.email](communi.email)

+> so

-1. A public-private key pair is generated server-side
+1. A [public-private key pair](https://www.cloudflare.com/learning/ssl/how-does-public-key-encryption-work/) is generated server-side
-2. Private key signs the email & message headers are mirrored to database
+2. Private key signs the email, and the signature is appended as a [subaddress](https://datatracker.ietf.org/doc/html/rfc5233); message headers are mirrored to a database
-3. Email is sent with transport layer security (TLS)
+3. Email is dispatched, secured via [Transport Layer Security (TLS)](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/)
-4. Contract is created containing public key
+4. Smart contract containing the public key is created on the Solana blockchain

 > and then

 Receipient opens email message
-  1. Email read receipt ([MDN](https://joinup.ec.europa.eu/collection/ict-standards-procurement/solution/mdn-message-disposition-notification/about)) sent
+  1. Email read receipt ([MDN](https://datatracker.ietf.org/doc/html/rfc8098)) sent
   2. Endpoint within [communi.email](communi.email) queries original email headers
       - Check if properties match
-  3. If email checks out, execute contract with email signature
+  3. If email checks out, and email-writer-sender trio has not already successfully executed on the blockchain, execute contract to verify email signature

 > and then

 Contract validates email signature by checking public key
   - If good signature:
-    - token now free for the email sender to withdraw
+    - token now free for the email sender and writer to withdraw
   - Else:
     - no token